clbattthcmut/blog.bkisc.com/content/authors/Onirique/_index.md

 ## Background

-I am Onirique, also known as Junvalentine, currently studying in the field of Applied Cryptography (noob).
+I am Onirique, also known as Junvalentine, currently studying in the field of Applied Cryptography (absolute noob).

 Love traveling and football (a royal fan of Man United).

-Also doing Competitive Programming on Codeforces(https://codeforces.com/profile/Onirique) for fun.
+Also doing Competitive Programming on [Codeforces](https://codeforces.com/profile/Onirique) for fun.

 ## Achievements